Adhesives, Silicones & Sealants. The How to Guide.

 2. Use curing agents or accelerators: Some adhesives have specific curing agents or accelerators available from the manufacturer.
 These substances are designed to speed up the curing process when added to the adhesive.
 Follow the instructions provided by the manufacturer regarding the correct amount and application method.

 3. Increase humidity: Higher humidity levels can increase the curing time of sealants and adhesives.
-To speed up the process, work in a well-ventilated area or increase the moisture levels in the air.
+To speed up the process, work in a well-ventilated area or increase the moisture levels in the air by spraying a water mist.
 The cooler months tend to have lower moisture levels.

 4. It's important to note that while these methods can help accelerate the curing process, they might also affect the final strength and performance of the adhesive.
 Always refer to the product's instructions and consult the manufacturer or supplier for specific guidance on accelerating the curing time of a particular sealant or adhesive.